-Brazilian President to meet PM Modi today; trade, investment relations in focus
+Brazilian President meets PM Modi; trade, investment relations in focus

-New Delhi, Jan 25: Brazilian President Jair Bolsonaro, who is on a four-day visit beginning Friday will meet prime minister Narendra Modi today.
+New Delhi, Jan 25: Brazilian President Jair Bolsonaro, who is on a four-day visit beginning Friday met prime minister Narendra Modi today.
 The two leaders will hold talks with an aim to "re-energise" the bilateral strategic partnership by boosting trade and investment, and deepening cooperation in key sectors such as defence and energy.

-Bolsonaro, during his first visit to India after assuming power, will be the chief guest at India's 71st Republic Day Parade on January 26, besides holding talks with Prime Minister Narendra Modi and President Ram Nath Kovind.
+Bolsonaro, during his first visit to India after assuming power, will be the chief guest at India's 71st Republic Day Parade on January 26.

 Brazilian envoy Andre Aranha Correa do Lago to India earlier told PTI over 15 agreements will be signed during the Brazilian president's visit, including one on the investment protection and facilitation treaty.